 - Highlight, italicize, and bold important words or phrases.

-If you use this kind of format, clients will more likely read your content.
-Also, you are guaranteeing that their visit is worthwhile and helpful.
+If you use this kind of format, clients will most likely read your content.
+Also, this guarantees that their visit is worthwhile and helpful.

 When inserting links, be sure that they open in a separate tab.
 This will prevent your clients from leaving your website.